My Baby Registry Must Haves

 - Bath Toys: I like these because they’re Phthalate-free, BPA-free, and ead-free.
 Update: Starting to be interested in them.
 Super cute.

 - Keekaroo Peanut Changer: I heard this is wonderful since you don’t have to change sheets over and over.
 The one thing I did hear is that it can get cold and some babies don’t love that.
 You know I’ll let you know!
 Update: OBSESSED.
 I can’t imagine having one with sheets.
 Worth the money.
-I keep a burp cloth draped under her head area!

 - Baby Bum Brush: Diaper rash cream applicator.
 Seems silly but I heard they are wonderful to have on hand.
 Update: Haven’t used yet.
 I honestly don’t mind using my finger but think I will use it when she’s older/more wiggly during changes.